M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Experiments and Results

 \subsection{Same-Generator, Cross-Domain}

-Given a specific machine-text generator, such as ChatGPT and \textit{davinci-003}, we train the detection model using training data from one domain and evaluate the model on the test set from the same domain (in-domain) and other domains (out-of-domain).
-Results by generator ChatGPT are shown in \tabref{tab:chatgpt} and GPT3.5-davinci-003 in \tabref{tab:davinci}.
+Given a specific text generator, such as ChatGPT and \textit{davinci-003}, we train a detector using data from one domain and evaluate it on the test set from the same domain (in-domain evaluation) and other domains (out-of-domain evaluation).
+The results are shown in \figref{fig:samegenerator} and Tables \ref{tab:chatgpt} and \ref{tab:davinci}.